zalenix/portaldocs/portal-sdk/generated/portalfx-extensions-parameter-procedures.md

 * **editScopeMetadataType?: string**: The metadata type that corresponds to the `TResult` generic parameter.
 This is used to configure the `EditScope`.

-* **mapOutgoingDataForCollector(editScopeData: TEditScope): TResult**:     A mapping function that converts outgoing data from the provider's `EditScope` into the format to send to the colector.
+* **mapOutgoingDataForCollector(editScopeData: TEditScope): TResult**: A mapping function that converts outgoing data from the provider's `EditScope` into the format to send to the collector.

-    Note that the object received by the parameter collector will be a deep clone of the value you give, rather than the original instance, because it is passed in a serialized form.
+    Note that the object received by the parameter collector is a deep clone of the value that you specify, instead of the original instance, because it is sent in a serialized form.

-    @param editScopeData The data currently held by the parameter provider.
+    @param editScopeData The data currently contained in the parameter provider.

     @return The data that should be returned to the calling parameter collector.

-* **commitResult? (editScopeData: TEditScope): void**: 	A callback invoked when the user dismisses the provider.
-If you need to begin a provisioning operation that adds a startboard part and collapses the current journey, you can do so in this callback.
-You should not commence any other server-side operation from this callback, because the blade will have closed before it completes, so the user would not be able to see the result.
+* **commitResult? (editScopeData: TEditScope): void**: 	A callback that is invoked when the user dismisses the provider.
+This callback is specified in scenarios that invoke a provisioning operation that adds a startboard part and collapses the current journey.
+Do not commence any other server-side operation from this callback, because the blade will close before it completes, and therefore the user would not see the result.

 	@param editScopeData The data stored in the provider's `EditScope`.

-You can specify the `commitResult` callback for scenarios that invoke a provisioning operation that adds a startboard part and collapses the current journey when the provider is dismissed.

-The full source of this ParameterProvider implementation can be found within the SamplesExtension under SamplesExtension\Extension\Client\ParameterCollection\ParameterProviders.

 <a name="implementing-a-parameter-collector-using-pdl-not-recommended"></a>
 ## Implementing a Parameter Collector using PDL (not recommended)